Oktaliem/OrangeHRMTestNGAllure/README.md

 ## Report Path
 #### Sample Report
-Clone this repository to your PC and go to :
+Clone this repository and open :

-Allure
 ```
 {your_project_path}/allure-report/index.html
 ```